cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

 Add dispatch / completion timestamp to jobs
 ****************************************************************************

-    Is this logged by Jake
+    Is this logged by Jake?

 **************************************************
 Running python jobs remotely on cluster nodes